christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 MyObjectB().getFirstInList() // "foo"
 {% endhighlight %}

 There is not much difference in syntax, but the methods added in ES6 classes will not be attached to the instance, but a prototype object created "under the hood", causing delegation.
-There is a hidden feature of the object factory pattern though.
-When using `this` you actually make the method dynamic.
+That is initially a good thing, but might also surprise you.
+The object you are describing will not look like this when console logging it in the browser.
+There is a hidden feature of the object factory pattern.
+When using `this` you actually make methods dynamic.
 What I mean is that you can change the context of the method when it runs:

 {% highlight javascript %}
 function MyObjectB (obj = {}) {